getgrav/grav-learn/pages/02.content/05.image-linking/docs.md

 ![Blog Header](../../blog/blog-header.jpg)
 ```

 >>>>> You do not need to include ordering numerals (`01.`) for relative links.
+However, if you wish to include the numerals (to maintain referential integrity in other non-Grav systems), you may do so.
+Grav will sort out the link for either approach.

 Grav has integrated support for slugs in the header of the page's primary markdown file.
-This slug superseedes the folder name for the page, and any media files contained within.
+This slug supersedes the folder name for the page, and any media files contained within.

 For example, **Test Post 2** has a slug set through its markdown file (`/pages/01.blog/test-post-2/item.md`).
 The header of this file contains the following: